ellysaschottler/Logo_Maker-ESchottler/README.md

 ## Installation

-Run 'npm i' in the terminal, run 'node index.js', answer the prompts and find your logo.svg created after the prompts have beem answered.
+Run 'npm i' in the terminal, run 'node index.js', answer the prompts and find your logo.svg created after the prompts have been answered.

 ## Usage